-Continue to support international data transfers by maintaining our Privacy Shield self-certifications , and by executing Standard Contractual Clauses through our updated Data Processing Addendum while at the same time accepting GDPR’s application on us;
+Continue to support international data transfers by executing EU Standard Contractual Clauses (SCC) through our updated Data Processing Addendum while at the same time accepting GDPR’s application on us;

 Build any new features and functionality with the requirements of GDPR in mind and ensure we include features that address Data subject rights wherever possible;

 The question of international cross-border transfer of personal data is naturally very important to Piano.
-Being a US company, we have relied on self-certification mechanism under the E.U.-U.S. Privacy Shield .
-These framework was developed to establish a way for companies to comply with data protection requirements when transferring personal data from the European Union to the United States.
-In addition, we offer European Union Model Clauses, also known as Standard Contractual Clauses, to meet adequacy and security requirements for our customers who operate in the E.U.
-Each Publisher therefore has option to rely on either of these two safeguards with us.
+Being a US company, we have historically relied on EU-US Privacy Shield and Swiss-US Privacy Shield as well as EU Standard Contractual Clauses (SCC) to lawfully transfer personal data outside EEA.
+Due to Schrems II judgement of the CJEU (C-311/18) we no longer can rely on EU-US Privacy Shield and Swiss-US Privacy Shield and have withdrawn our certification from the Privacy Shield.
 However, we understand there are number of legal uncertainties surrounding the cross-border transfer of personal data under the GDPR and we want to be fair about these to our customers.

 Firstly, in Google v Spain, the CJEU held that EU privacy laws (Directive 95/46/EC) applies directly to Google, Inc. (US company) by virtue of having an establishment in the EU (Google Spain, S.p.A.) in the context of which activities the personal data is processed.
 We too have an establishment in the EU (subsidiary in Slovakia) which is directly involved in supporting Piano Software, Inc. (US company) in processing personal data on behalf of the Publishers.
 Commission Decision on EU-U.S.

-Privacy Shield also refers to this problem in paragraph no. 15:
+The abolished Commission’s decision EU-US Privacy Shield also referred to this problem in paragraph no. 15: